hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 # Building a Jakarta EE 9 Web application with Servlet Containers

-In Jakarta EE world, a lot of Java developers have built Java Web applications, instead of using a full-fledged Application Servers, such as Payara, WildFly and WebLogic as production environments, they preferred to deploy into and run on a light-weight Servlet container, such as Apache Tomcat, Eclipse Jetty.
+In Jakarta EE world, a lot of Java developers have built Java Web applications, but instead of using a full-fledged Application Servers, such as Payara, WildFly and WebLogic as production environments, they preferred to deploy into and run on a light-weight Servlet container, such as Apache Tomcat, Eclipse Jetty.

-In the past years I have prepared [jakartaee8-starter-boilerplate](https://github.com/hantsy/jakartaee8-starter-boilerplate) and  [jakartaee9-starter-boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) to help develpers to start a new Jakarta EE project and deployed into the popular application servers.
+In the past years I have prepared [jakartaee8-starter-boilerplate](https://github.com/hantsy/jakartaee8-starter-boilerplate) and  [jakartaee9-starter-boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) to help develpers to start a new Jakarta EE project and deploy into the popular application servers.
 The newly created [jakartaee9-servlet-starter-boilerplate](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate) project provides a template to create Jakarta EE web applications and deploy to the popular Servlet containers, esp.
 Apache Tomcat 10.x and Eclipse Jetty 11.x.
 In this project, I have integrated the following popular Jakarta EE compoenents.

   * CDI 3.0 (Weld 4.0)